(This page is part of the official Academic Calendar)

 Note: The Human Resources Management Graduate Certificate program is offered online except for four executive weekend courses.
 These weekends total eight class days that students are required to study in Canada.
 Applicants should contact Citizenship and Immigration Canada to confirm that the program is Study Permit eligible before applying.

-Note: Students admitted to online programs or the Human Resources Management Graduate Certificate program are also not eligible for a Post-Graduate Work Permit.
+Note: Students admitted to online programs including the Human Resources Management Graduate Certificate or the Health Care Management Post-Diploma Certificate are also not eligible for a Post-Graduate Work Permit.
 For more information, please consult the Citizenship and Immigration Canada website.

 Note: Students with Study Permits that are admitted to a program that has a practicum or clinical placement in childcare, primary/secondary school teaching or health service field occupations must complete their Medical Examinations as required by Citizenship and Immigration Canada one month prior to the start of classes.This includes students in the following programs:

 - Medical Lab Assistant